BLAIR DNA Project

 However, it may be possible to use DNA testing to determine if the Blair of Ladymuir line descends from the Blair of Blair.
 To do so we must accept the assumption that Hugh Blair (b. c1660) who married Margaret Rodger is a direct descendant of the original James Blair of Ladymuir.
 Given the fact Hugh had possession of Ladymuir this seems like a reasonable assumption.

-We now have test results for three individuals who descend from Hugh Blair and Margaret Rodger through the James Blair/Janet Laird, John Blair/Elizabeth Crawford line.
+We now have test results for three participants who descend from Hugh Blair and Margaret Rodger through the James Blair/Janet Laird, John Blair/Elizabeth Crawford line and one participant who descends through the James Blair/Janet Laird, James Blair/Mary Stevenson line.

 Participant #8368 (Ernest William "Bill" Blair) descends through Matthew Blair (son of John Blair/Elizabeth Crawford) and Janet Blackwood.
 Bill has tested on 25 markers.

-The 3rd individual (SGMF01) is not part of the Blair DNA Project, but tested with the Sorenson Molecular Genealogy Foundation (SMGF).
+The fourth individual (SGMF01) is not part of the Blair DNA Project, but tested with the Sorenson Molecular Genealogy Foundation (SMGF).
 SGMF01 descends from John Blair/Agnes Taylor, just like Robert.
 However Robert comes down through son John while SMGF01 comes down through son Robert.
+SMGF does not test all of the markers that FTDNA tests.

 Marker 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37